MrG-Force/symmetrical-garbanzo-api/README.md

 # A Faker API
-You can do two things with this project:
+You can run two types of server:
-* Run a very simple API using `json-server`.
+* One with freshly generated random fake art data.
+This will run a virtual json database that will last for the life of the server.
-* Generate a set of "Fake art works".
+* Other using a prebuilt data set.
+This option runs from a file and pesrist the state of the data.

 The json you'll get has the following schema:
 ```json